While people often use the medical terms cardiac arrest and heart attack interchangeably, they are not the same thing.

-The longer a person goes without treatment, the greater the damage.
+The longer a person goes without treatment, the higher the damage.
 Symptoms of a heart attack may be immediate and intense.
-However, in most cases symptoms start slowly and persist for hours, days or weeks before a heart attack makes a significant impact.
+However, in most cases, symptoms start slowly and persist for hours, days, or weeks before a heart attack makes a significant impact.

 Unlike with sudden cardiac arrest, the heart usually does not stop beating during a heart attack.
 Heart attack symptoms in women can be different than men.

 - uncomfortable pressure, squeezing, or pain in the chest

 - pain in one arm, the back, neck, jaw, or stomach